sm-alejandro/stepping_stone_algorithm/README.md

 ## Algorithm Details

 The stepping stone algorithm works by iteratively evaluating possible paths through the quantity table while considering the associated costs.
 It identifies the most cost-effective path by exploring all potential routes and adjusting quantities to minimize costs.

-### Table Representation

-The tables are represented as grids, where each cell contains a quantity or cost value.
-The algorithm navigates through these tables to determine the optimal distribution path.

 ## Contributing